Ottomanism: Ottoman nationality

 The major precursors to Ottomanism were the Reformation Edict of 1856, which promised full equality under the law regardless of religion, and the Ottoman Nationality Law of 1869, which created a common Ottoman citizenship irrespective of religious or ethnic affiliation.
+The Ottoman Nationality Law, promulgated on January 19, 1869, was one of those laws that combined elements of the principles of jus soli and jus sanguinis and thus resembled the French Nationality Law, specifically the 1851 formulation, which it is argued to have been inspired by.
 The nationality legislation was a 19th-century concept, and the Ottoman Empire adopted it early.
 The Ottoman Nationality Law appeared before any commonly-adopted international concept of the basic elements of this legislation.
 Many in the non-Muslim millets and many Muslims rejected Ottomanism.
 Non-Muslims perceived it as a step towards dismantling their traditional privileges.
 Meanwhile, the Muslims saw it as the elimination of their own superior position.
 There were claims that Ottomanism was a reaction to the Tanzimat, the 1839-1876 era of intensive restructuring of the Ottoman Empire by the bureaucratic elite.
 The inauguration of the General Assembly in 1876 contributed to the spirit of reform, as all millets were represented in this bicameral assembly.